ViralTexts/gtr-clusters/clusters/18480701-SciAm-MedicalUsesOfSalt.md

 twice a day, also, until cured.
 Salt
 will expel wormB, if used in tho food in
 a moderate degreo, and aid digestion,
-but Bait moat ls injurions if used much
+but Bait moat ls injurions if used much,
+A Git EAT GOLD MINE IN ORINA.-W. Watson
 </td></tr></table>

 ---